Model theoretic events: Introduction

-In the present paper, our underlying space $X$ is the space of types $S_{x}(\mathcal{U})$, with the Borel $\sigma$-algebra, and our distribution $\mu$ is some regular Borel probability measure on $S_{x}(\mathcal{U})$, commonly known as a \emph{Keisler measure}.
-As mentioned previously, we are interested in infinite samples.
+We introduce the concept of \emph{generic sampling}, which builds on ordinary independent sampling relative to a probability distribution: given a probability space $(X,\mathbf{B},\mu)$, an \emph{$n$-sample} is an $n$-tuple from $X$ drawn according to the product measure $\mu^{n}$, and an \emph{infinite sample} is an element of the infinite product space $X^{\mathbb{N}}$ chosen with respect to $\mu^{\mathbb{N}}$ — or, equivalently, as a sequence obtained by independently drawing points from $X$ with distribution $\mu$.
+In our setting, $X = S_{x}(\mathcal{U})$ is the space of global types in a single variable, endowed with its Borel $\sigma$-algebra.
 However, the sample space $S_{x}(\mathcal{U})^{\mathbb{N}}$ does not contain enough \emph{model theoretic data}.
-Combining our distribution $\mu$ with the Morley product\footnote{This is why the term \emph{generic} appears in the phrase \emph{generic sampling}.} allows us to construct a measure $\mathbb{P}_{\mu}$ on $S_{\mathbf{x}}(\mathcal{U})$ where $\mathbf{x} = (x_i)_{i \geq 1}^{\omega}$, i.e.\ the space of types in countably many variables.
-This probability space is rich enough to measure many of the model theoretic events we care about.
+To remedy this, we combine our distribution $\mu$ with the Morley product to construct a probability measure $\mathbb{P}_{\mu}$ on the space $S_{\mathbf{x}}(\mathcal{U})$ of types in countably many variables $\mathbf{x} = (x_i)_{i \geq 1}$.
+This probability space is rich enough to measure many important model theoretic events.
+We remark that these kinds of measures have been studied before \cite{NIP3,conant2025generic}, but not explicitly through the lens of probability theory.

+Furthermore, this perspective yields a concrete connection between Keisler measures and measures which naturally arise in areas of combinatorics and probability theory.
+More explicitly, we demonstrate how to use Keisler measures and the Morley product to construct measures on the space of labeled $\mathcal{L}$-structures (Remark \ref{remark:connection}).
+Such measures are central to the study of graph limits (graphons, hypergraphons), random structures, and the theory of exchangeable random arrays (Aldous–Hoover).
+These connections are begin pursued in ongoing projects.

-In terms of our set-up, a \emph{model theoretic event} is simply a $\mathbb{P}_{\mu}$-measurable subset of $S_{\mathbf{x}}(\mathcal{U})$ and the likelihood of the specific event $B$ occurring is precisely its measure, $\mathbb{P}_{\mu}(B)$.
-There are many different kinds of events which should be interesting to model theorists and in this article, we are interested in two distinct kinds: \begin{enumerate} \item The event that the induced structure on a random generic type is isomorphic to a fixed structure $N$. \item The event that a random generic type witnesses a fixed dividing line. \end{enumerate}
+A \emph{model theoretic event} is a $\mathbb{P}_{\mu}$-measurable subset of $S_{\mathbf{x}}(\mathcal{U})$.
+We use the term \emph{random generic type} to refer to an element of the support of $\mathbb{P}_{\mu}$.
+In this article, we are concerned with two distinct kinds of events: \begin{enumerate} \item For a fixed $\mathcal{L}$-structure $N$, what is the probability that the induced structure on a random generic type is isomorphic to $N$? \item What is the probability that a random generic type witnesses a fixed dividing line (e.g., instability, IP, etc.)? \end{enumerate}